;

 Workers are entitled to:

-• have access to the results of exposure monitoring at the workplace where they may be, or may have been exposed to the health hazard, provided that the exposure monitoring results do not contain any information that identifies or discloses anything about an individual worker
+- have access to the results of exposure monitoring (where such monitoring is required by regulations) at the workplace where they may be, or may have been exposed to the health hazard, provided that the exposure monitoring results do not contain any information that identifies or discloses anything about an individual worker

-Further information on health and safety rights and responsibilities for exposure and health monitoring in the workplace
+Further information on health and safety rights and responsibilities see our website.

 WES legal requirements

-A prescribed exposure standard is a workplace exposure standard or a biological exposure index that has the purpose of protecting persons in a workplace from harm to health and that is prescribed in:
+WorkSafe also has PES which are prescribed workplace exposure standards or a biological exposure index that has the purpose of protecting persons in a workplace from harm to health.
+Unlike WES which are guidance values only, PES must not be exceeded and it is an offence to exceed a PES.
+PES are prescribed in:

-Regulation 8 of the GRWM Regulations requires the PCBU to review and, as necessary, revise control measures if the results of exposure monitoring carried out under regulation 30 determine that the concentration of a substance hazardous to health at the workplace exceeds a relevant prescribed exposure standard.
+Regulation 8 of the GRWM Regulations requires a PCBU to review, and as necessary revise control measures if the results of exposure monitoring carried out under regulation 30 determine that the concentration of a substance hazardous to health at the workplace exceeds a relevant prescribed exposure standard.

 BEI legal requirements